When the Albatros D.I

 , one early and one late D.II.
 Each with detachable, translucent propeller disks rather than blades, which are difficult to print at the smaller scale.
 They are joined by disposable links to keep the price down, since single-part models are more affordable.
 You can break the links with nail clippers, wire cutters, or similar.

-For more details and gaming information, see https://linen.miraheze.org/wiki/Albatros_D.II
+For additional details and gaming information, see https://linen.miraheze.org/wiki/Albatros_D.II